quicwg/base-drafts/draft-ietf-quic-transport.md

 Reserved Bits:

 : The next two bits (those with a mask of 0x18) of byte 0 are reserved.
-These bits are protected using header protection; see Section 5.4 of
+These bits are protected using header protection; see {{header-protect}}.
-  {{QUIC-TLS}}.
 The value included prior to protection MUST be set to 0.
 An endpoint MUST treat receipt of a packet that has a non-zero value for these bits, after removing both packet and header protection, as a connection error of type PROTOCOL_VIOLATION.
-Discarding such a packet after only removing header protection can expose the endpoint to attacks; see Section 9.3 of
+Discarding such a packet after only removing header protection can expose the endpoint to attacks; see {{reflection}}.
-  {{QUIC-TLS}}.

 Key Phase:

 : The next bit (0x04) of byte 0 indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
-See {{QUIC-TLS}} for details.
-This bit is protected using header protection; see Section 5.4 of {{QUIC-TLS}}.
+See {{key-update}} for details.
+This bit is protected using header protection; see {{header-protect}}.

 Packet Number Length: